REGISTER FOR THE CHAFE RIDE

 Packet Pick-Up/Onsite Registrations

-Friday, June 14 from 3-7 pm – on the lawn outside of Trinity at City Beach restaurant.
+Friday, June 14 – on the lawn at City Beach.
 Stop by to meet other riders and enjoy complimentary refreshments!
 Remember, for those who have not fundraised or already paid their minimum donation, we will collect that $50 minimum donation at the time you pick up your registration packet.
-Trinity at City Beach restaurant will also be serving a CHAFE 150 Carbo Load Dinner Special that evening.

 Ride Day Schedule

 5:00 a.m.
-Late packet pickup & registration opens at Trinity at City Beach south lawn
+Late packet pickup & registration opens at City Beach

 150 Mile Riders